What can I do if I experience discrimination, harassment, threats, or violence?

 Important notes:

-In addition, you should always take care not to put yourself in danger.
-If the other person seems aggressive, it may be better to leave the situation as quickly as possible than to argue loudly.
+In addition, you should always make sure not to put yourself in danger.
+If the other person seems aggressive to you, it’s better to leave the situation as quickly as possible than to argue back loudly.

 ▸ Right after the situation